IMCN-UvA/joint-deep-brain-meeting/index.md

 We are grateful for the support of the [Amsterdam Brain and Cognition (ABC)](https://abc.uva.nl/) and [NWO](https://www.nwo.nl/)

 ## Venue
-The meeting will be held at the [OBA Forum](https://www.obacongres.nl/forum): OBA Congres Oosterdokskade 143 1011 DK Amsterdam.
+The meeting will be held at the [OBA Forum](https://www.obacongres.nl/forum): OBA Congres, Oosterdokskade 143, 1011 DK Amsterdam.
+It's a five minute walk from Amsterdam Central Station.

 Coffee/tea, lunch, and afternoon drinks are provided.